iambrainstorming/opinionated_observer/src/observation/justice-for-moumita-debnath.md

 However, overthrowing the current system without a robust plan for what comes next is not the answer.
 We must ensure that any new government or system [incorporates approval voting, proportional representation, and about 50% representation of women in legislative assemblies](https://iambrainstorming.github.io/chapters/do-we-need-a-supreme-leader-how-can-we-share-power-between-parties.html).
 This approach will prevent the replacement of one form of oppressive government with another, ensuring that history does not repeat itself.

+#### Definition of Gender Equality

+> Gender equality, also known as sexual equality or equality of the sexes, is the state of equal ease of access to resources and opportunities regardless of gender, including economic participation and decision-making; and the state of valuing different behaviors, aspirations, and needs equally, regardless of gender.

+**Gender equality doesn't mean that men and women are identical.** [Scientists routinely recognize that the presence or absence of a single DNA base pair can have significant medical implications.
+So, what about the impact of an entire chromosome?](https://stanmed.stanford.edu/how-mens-and-womens-brains-are-different/)

+Sex-based differences in brain structure and physiology result from the complex interactions of hormones and their receptors, the effects of these interactions within cells, and the mediating influence of genetic variables—especially the difference between having an XX versus an XY genotype.

 #### Conclusion

 Gender equality education is not just important—it is essential.
 It is the key to dismantling the structures that allow men like Sanjay Roy to exist and thrive.
 By educating both men and women about the value of gender equality, we can create a society where women are no longer seen as objects to be dominated but as equals to be respected.
 Only then will we begin to see a world where women are truly free from the horrors they currently face.